BEING ASSERTIVE AND PROACTIVE

 the outcomes of

 Your proactivity goals should be generated and implemented carefully in order to be meaningful and sustainable .
-“Wise” productivity includes the following three elements:
+“Wise proactivity" includes the following three elements when introducing change:

-Example coaching question: Would this proactive goal make a meaningful long-term impact?
+Example coaching questions: Would this proactive goal make a meaningful long-term impact?
+Is the change I am introducing genuinely useful or is it just 'change for change sake'?

-Example coaching question: Have I incorporated others’ interests into this proactive goal?
+Example coaching questions: Have I incorporated others’ interests into this proactive goal?
+Have I listened to others?

-How can I do the change without draining all my time and energy?
+Example coaching questions: How can I do the change without draining all my time and energy?
+Does the change align with my passions?